solana-foundation/solana-improvement-documents/proposals/0186-transaction-data-size-specification.md

 programdata depending on how the program account is used on the transaction.
 Programdata is also itself counted if included in the transaction accounts list.
 This means programdata may be counted zero, one, or two times per transaction.
+* Due to certain quirks of implementation, accounts owned by loaders which do not contain valid programs for execution may or may not be counted against the transaction data size total depending on how it is used on the transaction.
+This includes, but is not limited to, LoaderV3 buffer accounts.

 All validator clients must arrive at precisely the same transaction data size for all transactions because a difference of one byte can determine whether a